woman sick in bed

 When you're sick with a cold, flu, or other infection, you may notice not only a sore throat, runny nose, fever, and fatigue but also a mysterious pain in your teeth.
 This dental discomfort can range from a mild ache to a sharp, throbbing sensation that makes it hard to eat, drink, or talk.
 Although not all types of sickness cause tooth pain, there are several reasons why some infections can affect your teeth and gums.
 In this article, we'll explore the possible causes of why do my teeth hurt when im sick, toothache during illness, how to manage it, and when to seek dental care.

-The Link Between Sickness And Tooth Pain
+The Link Between Sickness and Tooth Pain

 When you're feeling under the weather, your immune system is working hard to fight off the pathogens that are causing your symptoms.
 Depending on the type and severity of the infection, your body may produce various inflammatory molecules and immune cells that can travel through your bloodstream and affect different parts of your body, including your teeth and gums.
 The mechanisms by which illness can trigger tooth pain are complex and not fully understood, but some common factors include the following: